polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/prepare.md

 ![File Hash](assets/tutorials/build-a-dapp/file-hash.png)

-To add to this, blockchains also provide a robust identity system.
-So when a file digest is stored on the blockchain, we can also record which user uploaded that digest.
-This allows that user to later prove that they were the original person to claim the file.
+To add to this, blockchains also provide a robust identity system through accounts that map to [public keys](https://en.wikipedia.org/wiki/Public-key_cryptography), and associations built on top of those keys [see the identity pallet](https://github.com/paritytech/substrate/tree/v3.0.0/frame/identity).
+So when a file digest is stored on the blockchain, we can also record which account uploaded that digest.
+This allows that controler of that account to later prove that they were the original person to claim the file.

 ## Interface and Design

 Our PoE API will expose two callable functions:

-- `create_claim` - allows a user to claim the existence of a file by uploading a file digest.
+- `create_claim()` - allows a user to claim the existence of a file by uploading a file digest.
-- `revoke_claim` - allows the current owner of a claim to revoke their ownership.
+- `revoke_claim()` - allows the current owner of a claim to revoke their ownership.

 In order to implement this, we will only need to store information about the proofs that have been claimed, and who made those claims.

-Sounds simple enough?
-Great, let's get coding.
+Sounds simple enough, right?
+Let's get coding!